providing specialist services for people with learning disabilities, challenging & complex care needs in West Sussex, UK

 light sensitivity, sensitivity to noise

-Analysis of this cycle provides the essential foundation for using a variety of strategies to minimise the triggers of challenging behaviour, strategies that are aimed at supporting the person to develop more appropriate behaviours in response to these triggers & that encourage a more appropriate response.
+Analysis of this cycle provides the essential foundation for using a variety of Positive Behaviour Support Strategies to minimise the triggers of challenging behaviour, strategies that are aimed at supporting the person to develop more appropriate behaviours in response to these triggers & that encourage a more appropriate response.

 At Dignity Group we have many years experience of supporting people who have learning disabilities, challenging behaviour & complex care needs.
 We have been successful in providing appropriate long term placements for people who have previously found it difficult to be supported within other settings.
 Understanding the individual, assessing risk, being flexible & developing strategies based on each person’s unique profile underpins all that we do in providing care and support to people who display challenging behaviours.
 We regularly work closely with professional multi-disciplinary teams to design packages of care & support & tailor our approach as much as we can to limit the negative affects of each person's challenges.